The Regional Transit Authority is considering a new possible Regional Transit Plan and wants your feedback!

 - More frequent services – 15 transit routes running every 15 minutes (at least during rush hour)

-- 5 routes would run at least every 15 minutes for 15 hours a day: Woodward, Gratiot, Michigan, Grand River, and Mound/Van Dyke
+- 5 routes would run every 15 minutes (or better!) for 15 hours a day (plus evenings and weekends): Woodward, Gratiot, Michigan, Grand River, and Mound/Van Dyke

 - 10 additional routes with high frequency at rush hour